OUR SCHEDULED 2021 TOURS ARE PRESENTED SUBJECT TO COVID-19 PROTOCOLS AND REGULATIONS: TOURS ARE RESUMING ON 24 SEPTEMBER 2021 (HERITAGE DAY)

 Artworks on show in the public gallery are explored, whilst tour goers are also treated with rare access to some private areas and gardens of the Court – showcasing more of the art and perspectives on the renowned collection and architecture of the Constitutional Court.

 A maximum of 10 people can be accommodated on each tour.
-Bookings are essential.
+Bookings are essential and are allocated on a first come, first served basis.

 The tours are presented free of charge, although online donations to the CCAC endowment fund are encouraged and appreciated.